 Blurring the lines of personal and professional relationships.

-Becoming involved with patients, professors, clinical instructors, etc. happens and is of course frowned upon.
+Becoming romantically involved with patients, professors, clinical instructors, etc. happens and is of course frowned upon.
 You want to use good judgement avoiding a complicated situation.

 Companies Committing Unethical Practices